 Data models are not covered in the current implementation specifications.
-This section is for informational purposes, for following phases of standardization.
+This section discusses a topic for further research.

 The following definitions are adapted from [I-D.ietf-supa-generic-policy-data-model]:

 An information model is a representation of concepts of interest to an environment in a form that is independent of data repository, data definition language, query language, implementation language, and protocol.
 In contrast, a data model is a representation of concepts of interest to an environment in a form that is dependent on data repository, data definition language, query language, implementation language, and protocol (typically, but not necessarily, all three).